mkabakovitch/mkabakovitch.github.io/devops.md

 For every subaccount, where with Cloud Management Service deploys artefacts (a so-called **target** subaccount), a dedicated destination must be created in the subassount where with Cloud Management Service is subscribed.
 These destinations point to the services responsible for deployment and running in the target subaccounts:

 - In case of MTA artefacts, the deployment services are already there, there is no need to create them.
-See [Creating Destinations Using SAP Cloud Deployment Service with OAuth2Password Authentication](https://help.sap.com/docs/cloud-transport-management/sap-cloud-transport-management/creating-destinations-using-sap-cloud-deployment-service-with-oauth2password-authentication).
+See [Creating Destinations Using SAP Cloud Deployment Service with OAuth2Password Authentication](https://help.sap.com/docs/cloud-transport-management/sap-cloud-transport-management/creating-destinations-using-sap-cloud-deployment-service-with-oauth2password-authentication) or [Creating Destinations Using SAP Cloud Deployment Service with Basic Authentication](https://help.sap.com/docs/cloud-transport-management/sap-cloud-transport-management/creating-destinations-using-sap-cloud-deployment-service-with-basic-authentication).
 - In case of content and sites from SAP Build Work Zone, the service responsible for deployment is an instance of SAP Build Work zone, standard edition service.

 > [!WARNING]